simplworld/simpl.world.website/_docs/index.md

 2. The [simpl-modelservice](https://github.com/simplworld/simpl-modelservice) Python framework used to build simulation model services.

-3. The [simpl-react](https://github.com/simplworld/simpl-react) npm module providing components for building UIs using [react](https://reactjs.org) and
+3. The [simpl-react](https://github.com/simplworld/simpl-react) npm module providing components for building frontend UIs using [react](https://reactjs.org) and
 [redux](https://github.com/reduxjs/react-redux) that interact with a simulation model service.

 These secondary framework components: